AbdelrhmanSror/chat_system_api/README.md

 ## Instructions

-- [Chat System API](./README.md)    availble on url:localhost:3000
+- [Chat System API](./README.md)    availble on url:  localhost:3000
-- [Chat System Client API](chatMessageCreationClientApi/README.md)   availble on url:localhost:3000
+- [Chat System Client API](chatMessageCreationClientApi/README.md)   availble on url:  localhost:3001

 #### Running as Docker Containers
 intially the project is setuped to run as docker containers.